Using an interdisciplinary approach, students are encouraged to examine a broad range of visual, cultural, and critical studies.

 - tourism/cultural industry administrator

 "Majoring in art history at Mount Allison provided me not only with a solid knowledge in the conventional history of art, but also in modern practices of museum and curatorial studies.
-The art history program is very small — I only know one other student majoring in it in my year — however, being able to learn these modern practices in the actual art world within such a small program is very rare and I appreciate the fact that the art history program is diverse in its curriculum."
+These courses helped me connect my interests in art and business over my time at Mount Allison.
+Being able to learn these modern practices in the actual art world within a small program is very rare and I appreciate the fact that the art history program is diverse in its curriculum.
+It has really assisted in my plans for future study and work in this field."

 Runa Nishiyama (’19)